A former race horse named Floyd and a spring break trip to England transformed senior Shelby Lanier’s thinking into doing.

 When Shelby fell in love with Harper Adams University on a global agriculture-themed trip to Shropshire, she contacted her advisor and sparked the relationship that led to her three terms studying abroad at the British school in 2015-2016.
 She competed on the university equestrian team and rubbed elbows with Princess Anne.

 Now Shelby is back on campus, a Thomas Jefferson Scholar pursuing a dual degree in animal science and history.
+She also received the Dean Durward and Shirley Bateman Scholarship, created by one of the founders of the prestigious Thomas Jefferson Scholars program, Dean Durward Bateman and his wife, Shirley.

 Why did you choose CALS?